nmackenzy/NATHACKS2025/README.md

   - A concise two-sentence treatment guide
 - Structured disease data is retrieved first, then passed to the model for paraphrasing, following a retrieval-augmented pattern.
 - If the LLM is unavailable, the app falls back to the original dataset text.

+## Notes
+- The `resources/` folder contains a Jupyter notebook for training the models and generating the required `.h5` files.
+- The notebook relies on the [New Plant Diseases Dataset (Kaggle)](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset).
+- The `tests/` folder provides sample images for testing and evaluation.